 In 1892 a 23.5 acre (9.5 hectare) field called the Picked Close or Long Ground was given to the town of Chipping Norton by former resident Mr William Fowler, then living in South Australia.
 The field was to be let as working men’s allotments of ¼ acre each.
 A century on, the allotment land, which adjoins Glyme Lane close to Chipping Norton School, was underused.
 Then, in the winter of 2001-2, seven acres (3 ha) of it were planted up with trees, mostly native broadleaf species, to create “a community wood for the townspeople to walk in and enjoy.”

-Not all the species chosen have thrived; the soil is rather poor and the site lacks shelter.
-In addition, since the onset of ash dieback, diseased trees have had to be felled.
+Since the onset of ash dieback, diseased trees have had to be felled.
 We have planted replacements and will continue to fill the sometimes large gaps left.
 Another ongoing task is the cutting back of invasive blackthorn, particularly along the edges of the Wood.

 The twenty-year-old Wood is increasingly fulfilling its purpose as a place which is a pleasure to visit, and is especially popular with dogwalkers.